-Figure 10 demonstrates the effectiveness of our proposed method.
-The simulated image and the experimental result of our U-Net are shown in Fig. 10(a).
-The size of the projection image on the wall is $15.36 \text{ cm} \times 8.64 \text{ cm}$ , which is consistent with the simulated result.
-We then compare the reconstruction quality of GS holography, SGD method, and our U-Net in Fig. 10(b).
+Fig. 10. demonstrates the effectiveness of our proposed method.
+The simulated image and the experimental result of our U-net are shown in Fig. 10(a).
+The size of the projection image on the wall is $15.36 \text{cm} \times 8.64 \text{cm}$, which is consistent with the simulated result.
+We then compared the reconstruction quality of GS holography, SGD method and our U-net in Fig. 10(b).
 All of them are based on the DSFD algorithm.
+Compared with the reconstruction results of iterative method, the U-Net method can achieve qualified digital holography reconstruction.